SentyFunBall/valour-vapp/md/vapp.md

 ### How to use the IDE
 First, click on "New bot".
 This will open up the block editor, a modified version of Google's Blockly.
 Then build your code.
 After that, save your file.
 It will be saved as a .vapp for the IDE to read, and as .js for Valour.

-## The Interpreter
-### How to use it
-In the IDE, click on "Start bot".
-This will start your code.
-The IDE will transfer the .js to the intpreter, which will run the code and convert the results back to the IDE, and then back to the IDE.
-Nautilus will then send it to Valour, as requests come in from Valour.

 # The Code
 COMING SOON